vlitejs/vlite/.github/CONTRIBUTING.md

 ## License

-By contributing to vLitejs, you agree that your contributions will be licensed under its [MIT license](https://github.com/vlitejs/vlite/blob/main/LICENSE).
+By contributing to `vlitejs`, you agree that your contributions will be licensed under its [MIT license](https://github.com/vlitejs/vlite/blob/main/LICENSE).